will-afs/IML/README.md

 We are in the case of a classification problem.

 Several approaches are avaluated :
-- KNN (K Nearest Neighbours) - supervised approach -> see script "KNN_activity_from_acceleration.ipynb"
+- KNN (K Nearest Neighbours) - supervised approach -> see script "src/KNN_activity_from_acceleration.ipynb" (working)
-- DTC (Decision Tree Classifier) - supervised approach -> see script "DTC_activity_from_acceleration.ipynb"
+- DTC (Decision Tree Classifier) - supervised approach -> see script "src/DTC_activity_from_acceleration.ipynb" (working)

+Other methods can be considered, but are not used here :
-- Kmeans - unsupervised approach -> see script "Kmeans_activity_from_acceleration.ipynb"
+- Kmeans - unsupervised approach -> see script "Kmeans_activity_from_acceleration.ipynb" (not working)
-- PCA (Principal Component Analysis)
+- PCA (Principal Component Analysis) -> see template script "src/template_scripts/08_PCA_Data_Visualization_Iris_Dataset.ipynb"